MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 - Measure the time required to do scale-out and scale-in operations to ensure that the natural variations in traffic don't create an unacceptable level of service degradation.
 Track the scale operation durations as an operational metric.

 > [!NOTE]
-> When you deploy within an Azure landing zone, ensure that the landing zone subscription is dedicated to the application to provide a clear management boundary and to avoid the [Noisy Neighbor antipattern](/azure/architecture/antipatterns/noisy-neighbor).
+> When you deploy in an Azure landing zone, ensure that the landing zone subscription is dedicated to the application to provide a clear management boundary and to avoid the [Noisy Neighbor antipattern](/azure/architecture/antipatterns/noisy-neighbor).

 ## Global distribution